Kirby (series): 2022–present: Introduction of 3D gameplay

 During the Nintendo Direct event held on September 23, 2021, a new Nintendo Switch title in the Kirby series was revealed, titled Kirby and the Forgotten Land.
 It is the first true 3D entry in the mainline series (fourth overall since the spin-offs Kirby Air Ride, Kirby's Blowout Blast, and Kirby Battle Royale) and was released on March 25, 2022, becoming the highest-selling game in the series.
 The game was co-developed with Japanese video game company Vanpool.
 The Forgotten Land is the first Kirby game to feature the new logo, which was introduced in 2022.

 On July 12, 2022, a new Nintendo Switch title in the Kirby series was announced, titled Kirby's Dream Buffet.
 It is a multiplayer party game, and was released on the Nintendo eShop on August 17, 2022.
 A remake of Kirby's Return to Dream Land for the Nintendo Switch, titled Kirby's Return to Dream Land Deluxe was revealed during the Nintendo Direct event held on September 13, 2022, and was released on February 24, 2023.
 It features new abilities, modes, and a graphical style similar to a comic book.
-This was the last game Vanpool, who co-developed all Kirby games since Super Kirby Clash, worked on before shutting down on May 31, 2023.
+This was the last game Vanpool, who co-developed most Kirby games since Super Kirby Clash, worked on before shutting down on May 31, 2023.

 In the Nintendo Switch 2 Direct on April 2, 2025, two new Kirby games were announced to release that year.
 The first was an enhanced port of Kirby and the Forgotten Land with higher frame rates and a new game mode, Star-Crossed World.
 The second was a sequel to Kirby Air Ride, dubbed Kirby Air Riders.
-Masahiro Sakurai is set to direct the game, marking his return to the franchise after Kirby & the Amazing Mirror in 2004.
+Masahiro Sakurai directed the game, marking his return to the franchise after Kirby & the Amazing Mirror in 2004.

+In a Nintendo Direct on September 9, 2026, Nintendo announced Kirby and the World Beyond, the second 3D platformer in the main series, which is planned to release in Q2 2027 for the Nintendo Switch 2.

 Reception

 The Kirby games have received reception that ranges from mixed to very favorable reviews by players and critics.
 According to Metacritic reviews: Kirby: Canvas Curse and Kirby's Epic Yarn are the most acclaimed games in the series, while Kirby Battle Royale and Team Kirby Clash Deluxe are the lowest-rated.
 Kirby and the Forgotten Land and Kirby: Squeak Squad are respectively the highest-rated and the lowest-rated mainline series games.

+Sales and aggregate review scores As of November 6, 2025.